Kazhuu/asm2cfg/README.md

 addresses and instructions to determine the control flow from that.
 Support for both stripped and non-stripped assembly dumps.
 Tested with x86 assembly.
 So not sure does this work with other assembly languages.
-If you have any suggestions or improvements.
-Please open an issue or create a pull request.
+If you have any suggestions or find bugs, please open an issue or create a pull request.
+If you want to contribute, check [Development](#development) how to get started.

 ## Table of Content